drangara/MFIX-Exa/docs/source_docs/inputs/InputsPlotFiles.rst

 +----------------------+-----------------------------------------------------------------------+-------------+-----------+

-The following inputs must be preceded by "mfix" and control what variables will be written in plotfiles.
+The following inputs must be preceded by "mfix." and control what variables will be written in plotfiles.

 +---------------------+-----------------------------------------------------------------------+-------------+-----------+
 |                     | Description                                                           |   Type      | Default   |